 - 1) Pursue all feasible opportunities to refinance adult services through the enrollment of individuals onto the Level One Waiver.
-During the past twelve months (from 11/1/2015 11/1/2016) 47 individuals were enrolled on the Level One Waiver for the purpose of refinancing.
-The projected enrollment for the next twelve months will be 35-45 individuals. - 2) Pursue all feasible opportunities to expand the Individual Options (IO) and SELF Waiver programs.
-As of 11/01/2016 the Individual Options Waiver enrollment was 225.
-Over the past 12 months services were offered to and accepted by 16 individuals who were enrolled.
-Two (2) of these individuals received slots as the result of the conversion of two beds from a private Intermediate Care Facility (ICF).
-Three (3) individuals received state funded exit slots so that they could leave the ICF they were residing in and ten (10) individuals received state funded diversion slots as an alternative to moving into an Intermediate Care Facility.
-Twenty two additional individuals were enrolled on the IO Waiver during this time as a part of the TDD to IO Waiver Transition project.
-Two (2) individual was also enrolled on the SELF wavier this year using state funded SELF Waiver slots. - 3) Each year's waiver enrollment projections will be identified in the DODD Preliminary Implementation Component Tool (PICT). - 4) Thirteen (13) state funded slots were allocated to Richland County as a part of the House Bill 64 Waiver expansion initiative.
-These slots are to be used to reduce the number of individuals on the waiting lists across the state.
-Seven (7) of the 13 slots that have been allocated to Richland County are to be used to enroll individuals on the SELF Waiver and the remaining six (6) are to be enrolled on the IO Waiver.
-We requested and received three (3) IO slots, one (1) individual has been enrolled and the remaining two (2) are in process.
-In addition, we requested and received four (4) SELF waiver slots, two individuals have been enrolled and the remaining two are in process.
-All slots are to be assigned and Individuals enrolled before July 1st 2017. - 5) We are projecting that 15 individuals will choose to enroll on an ICF Exit waiver and receive supports from a home and community based waiver as an alternative to residing in the ICF home.
+During the past twelve months (from 11/1/2016 - 11/1/2017) 48 individuals were enrolled on the Level One Waiver for the purpose of refinancing.
+The projected enrollment for the next twelve months will be 40-45 individuals. - 2) Each year's waiver enrollment projections will be identified in the DODD Preliminary Implementation Component Tool (PICT). - 3) Thirteen (13) state funded slots were allocated to Richland County as a part of the House Bill 64 Waiver expansion initiative in 2016.
+These slots were to be used to reduce the number of individuals on the waiting lists across the state.
+Seven (7) of the 13 slots that have been allocated to Richland County were used to enroll individuals on the SELF Waiver and the remaining six (6) were to be enrolled on the IO Waiver.
+We requested and received the remaining five (5) IO slots in 2017, and all five individuals have been enrolled.
+In addition, we requested and received the remaining five (5) SELF waiver slots, and all five individuals have been enrolled.
+All 13 individuals have now been enrolled on their perspective state funded waiver slots. - 4) We are projecting that 8 individuals will choose to enroll on an ICF Exit waiver and receive supports from a home and community based waiver as an alternative to residing in the ICF home.
 All individuals considering moving to an ICF with nine beds or more must be presented with alternative options including but not limited to a Diversion Individual Options Waiver slot.
-We are also anticipating that we will receive approximately 12 Diversion ICF slots as a result of this process in 2017. - 6) 2017 will be the final year of the Transitions Developmental Disabilities (TDD) Waiver phase out.
-All individuals are to be transitioned from the TDD no later than June 30, 2017.
-We are projecting that we will transition approximately 37 individuals from the TDD waiver to the IO Waiver during 2017 as a part of the states phase out plan. - 7) Waiver expansion shall be based upon the availability of matching funds and individual need within the county.
+We are also anticipating that we will receive approximately 2 Diversion ICF slots as a result of this process in 2018. - 5) 2017 was the final year of the Transitions Developmental Disabilities (TDD) Waiver phase out.
+All individuals were transitioned from the TDD waiver on or before June 30, 2017.
+We transitioned a total of 32 individuals from the TDD waiver to the IO Waiver during 2017 as a part of the state's phase out plan. - 6) We received one (1) state funded SELF waiver slot for 2018. - 7) Waiver expansion shall be based upon the availability of matching funds and individual need within the county.

-Richland County Board of Developmental Disabilities Provider Recruitment and Development 2017 Plan
+Richland County Board of Developmental Disabilities Provider Recruitment and Development 2018 Plan